ehrpg/qstar/docs/crisis.md

 !!! tip "Cover and firearms"
     When hiding behind materials that are penetrable by bullets or other projectiles but provide total cover from sight you count as being in heavy cover rather than total cover.
+Hiding behind a car in a firefight would only provide normal cover.

 ### Melee Combat